 Always investing in our colleagues

 We feel a duty of care to provide our colleagues with a balanced benefits package that supports their different needs.
-Across every one of our markets we offer a competitive package of rewards and benefits.
-Benefits available to colleagues in our UK business include:
+Across all of our markets we offer a competitive package of rewards and benefits, in addition to base pay.

 A competitive pension

 We offer a retirement savings plan for all our colleagues.
 As well as savings for retirement, the plan also provides valuable life cover for every member.
-The retirement savings plan is managed by Legal & General.
-Tesco has also set up a Governance Committee to provide robust oversight and ensure the plan meets the needs of our colleagues.
+Colleagues are contractually enrolled into our pension scheme and the vast majority of our colleagues then remain in the scheme, with a very low opt-out rate of approximately 5-6% per annum.
 At retirement, members are able to choose how to take their savings, in a way that suits them.

 Buy As You Earn

 The Buy As You Earn scheme is an opportunity for colleagues to buy Tesco shares on a regular basis, from their gross salary.
 There is total flexibility to start, stop and change the amount of salary used to buy shares at any time.

 Save As You Earn (SAYE) is our Tesco share savings scheme that gives colleagues the opportunity to save direct from their pay for three or five years.
 Once they have finished saving, they can choose to buy Tesco shares at a discounted Option Price or get their savings back.
 It’s our longest running share scheme with thousands of colleagues participating for nearly 40 years.
 Over 15% of our colleagues are actively saving in one or more SAYE scheme.